 Nevertheless, for the first three years that I saw them play at Fenway Park, the Patriots were one of the two or three most respected AFL franchises.
 From my vantage point, they were probably the best team in the league in 1966 until they were derailed on the way to a championship by Joe Namath and the Jets on the last game of the season at Shea Stadium.
 “Broadway Joe” later admitted that he played that important game in a drunken stupor, a pre-Suzy Kobler moment for the legendary quarterback.
 If Namath had been sober for that game, the Pats might well have gone to the first Super Bowl.
 Instead, it was the Kansas City Chiefs who represented the AFL against Vince Lombardi and the mighty Green Bay Packers of the NFL.
 Once again, the Pats were merely a footnote in history.

 In an AFL contest between the Patriots and the young Cincinnati Bengals in December 1968, the city of Boston would host its last professional football game.
-At the end of that season, the Red Sox unceremoniously kicked the Pats out of Fenway.
+At the end of that season, the Red Sox unceremoniously kicked the Pats out of their Back Bay perch.
 The rumor was that Tom Yawkey had had enough of Billy Sullivan’s shenanigans, but the public explanation was that the Red Sox field was getting too torn up as a result of some “challenging autumnal usage.”

 Thus, Boston College’s Alumni Field became the Patriots home for the 1969 season with the capacity at their new venue listed as 26,500.
 Because the fortunes of the team had taken a turn for the worse the previous two seasons, the team had less than 14,000 season-ticket holders at the time.
 Therefore, the franchise would not be inconveniencing anyone with a move to nearby Chestnut Hill.
 As my father said when the Pats relocated to BC, “At least they are still situated on the Green Line.”